zalando-stups/planb-cassandra/README.rst

 For example, if you have multiple virtual data centers in a cluster, this allows to update all nodes of all DCs by running only one command.

-Update is an interactive command which operates on one node at a time.
+By default, ``update`` is an interactive command which operates on one node at a time.
 It will prompt before starting update of each node.
 It starts by draining the target node and then terminates the EC2 instance that is running it.
 Then a new EC2 instance is created with the same private and public IP addresses (if any),